Buy the Platform. Own the Experience.

 All of this explains the global growth of the geographic information market, valued at over $8B in 2020, with expected total revenue estimated to increase 12.5% through 2027, reaching nearly $18.5B.

 Today, people want to view and consume information from maps, both in business and at the consumer level.
 And more companies are leveraging geospatial data and tools in response to this demand.
 Moreover, more people today recognize that the scale and complexity of the modern world benefit from analyzing problems using the power of location.
-From extreme weather, mapping data helps identify solutions that might otherwise be missed.

 However, as companies look to unleash their location data for business processes and consumer consumption, the struggle remains: what’s the most efficient and cost-effective way to bring geospatial tools and technology to the masses.